-Angola country profile - BBC News

 Angola country profile

-One of Africa's major oil producers, Angola is striving to tackle the physical, social and political legacy of a 27-year civil war that ravaged the country after independence.
+One of Africa's major oil producers, Angola is still tackling the physical, social and political legacy of a 27-year civil war that ravaged the country after independence.

-Following the withdrawal of the Portuguese colonial masters in 1975, the rival former independence movements competed for power until 2002.
+Following Portugal's own revolution in 1974, and the subsequent withdrawal of its colonial administration in 1975, the rival former independence movements competed for power until 2002.

-Much of Angola's oil wealth lies in Cabinda province, where a decades-long separatist conflict simmers.
+Angola has vast mineral and petroleum reserves, and its economy is among the fastest-growing in the world - but economic growth is highly uneven.
+Much of its oil wealth lies in its separate Cabinda province, where a decades-long separatist conflict simmers.

-The government has sent thousands of troops to subdue the rebellion in the enclave, which has no border with the rest of Angola.
-Human rights groups have alleged abuses against civilians.

 LEADER